bslassey/base-drafts/draft-ietf-quic-http.md

 When a prioritized element is first created, it has a default initial priority of 16.

-Requests may override the default initial values by including a PRIORTIY frame (see {{frame-priority}}) at the beginning of the stream.
-These priorities can be updated by sending a PRIORITY frame on the control stream.

 ## Server Push

 HTTP/3 server push is similar to what is described in HTTP/2 {{!RFC7540}}, but